bnogaret/brackets-python-jedi/README.md

 ## Future:
-* Better sorted list (variable first, then function ...)
+* Better sorted list (variable first, then function ...) ?
 * Use child_process.spawn rather than temp file ?
 * Should I really include directly Jedi ?
-* Add color for proposition (as JS hint in Brackets)
+* Add color for proposition (as JS hint in Brackets) ?
+* Jump to definition in another file ?